nathanenglehart/nathanenglehart.github.io/regression.md

       return self.predictions
 ```

 In situations where regression equations need to be generalizable for future data, regressions that employ regularization methods to penalize overfitting with high coefficients are often utilized with cross validation.
-One such method is ridge regression, which computes its coefficients with
+One such method is ridge regression, for which there exists a closed-form solution that computes its coefficients with
 \\[ \theta = (X^T X + \lambda I)^{-1} X^T t \\]
 where $\theta$ represents the ridge estimator, $X$ is an $n \times m$ matrix containing independent variable parameters, $\lambda$ is the weight penalty, $I$ is a m $\times$ m identity matrix, and $t$ is a vector of response variables.
 Notably, ridge regression is also highly useful with multicollinear, highly correlated independent variables.  \
 \